JnyJny/springer_downloader/README.md

 will skip over files that have been previously downloaded and pick up where it left off.

+If the --all option is specified, the --dest=path option specifies the root directory where files will be stored.
+Each catalog will save it's textbooks to:

+dest_path/language/category/book_file_name.fmt

 EXAMPLES

-Download all books in PDF format to the current directory.
+Download all books in PDF format to the current directory:

 $ springer download

-Download all books in EPUB format to the current directory.
+Download all books in EPUB format to the current directory:

 $ springer download --format epub

-Download all books in PDF format to a directory `pdfs`.
+Download all books in PDF format to a directory `pdfs`:

 $ springer download --dest-path pdfs

-Download books in PDF format to `pdfs` with overwriting.
+Download books in PDF format to `pdfs` with overwriting:

 $ springer download --dest-path pdfs --over-write

+Download all books in PDF from the Germal all disciplines catalog:

+$ springer -L de -C all download --dest-path german/all/pdfs

 **Usage**: